ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/_includes/practicas/p14-t2-async-await.md

 Read chapter [Async/Await](https://javascript.info/async-await) and make a report using the GitHub Classroom assigned repo.
 Solve the exercises.

-## Exercise: MicroTask and MacroTask Queues
+## Exercise 1: MicroTask and MacroTask Queues

 Answer this question before running the program.